HicServices/RDMP/Documentation/CodeTutorials/CreatingANewCollectionTreeNode.md

 4. [Adding children with AddChildren method](#addChildren)
 <a name="background"></a>
 # Background
-The RDMP displays almost all the persistent objects  (Projects, Cohorts, Extraction Configurations etc) in various tree views `CatalogueManager.Collections.RDMPCollectionUI`.
+The RDMP displays almost all the persistent objects  (Projects, Cohorts, Extraction Configurations etc) in various tree views `RDMPCollectionUI`.
 In this tutorial we will look at making a code change to the tree structure.

 At the time of writing this tutorial, all `ExtractionConfiguration` (![Pr](Icons/ExtractionConfiguration.png)) in a `Project` (![Pr](Icons/Project.png))appear in a single `ExtractionConfigurationsNode` folder (![Pr](Icons/ExtractionConfigurationsNode.png)).
 This means that over time a Project can accrue a considerable number of configurations and it can be difficult to see the active one.
 RDMP lets you freeze old Extraction Configurations but they are still visible in the tree.
 We want to add a new node under the `ExtractionConfigurationsNode` (![Pr](Icons/ExtractionConfigurationsNode.png)) in which to store all the frozen configurations.